pughlab/MEDIPIPE/README.md

 1) A config YAML file specifies all the input parameters and files that are necessary for successfully running this pipeline.
 This includes a specification of the path to the genome reference files.
 Please make sure to specify absolute paths rather than relative paths in your config files.
 The template can be found at [here](./workflow/config/config_template.yaml)

 2) The samples's sequence data table template.
-PS: prepare the table for single-end and paired-end samples separately and, use exactly same `header`.
+PS: prepare the table for single-end and paired-end samples separately and, use exactly same table `header`.

 |	sample_id   |     R1	     |  R2(p.r.n.)|
 |-------------|--------------|------------|